National Oatmeal Day timeline

 It's tasty (in so many ways)

-Whether it's saturated with brown sugar, baked into cookies, or prepped as plain as the day is long, oatmeal is a truly, wonderfully, satisfyingly delicious snack.
-And you can eat it at any time, day or night, breakfast, lunch, or dinner.
+Whether it's saturated with brown sugar, baked into cookies, or prepped as plain as the day is long, oatmeal is a truly, wonderfully, satisfyingly delicious meal and snack.

 Depending on how it's prepared, oatmeal has definite health benefits.
 Oatmeal is mostly water.
 It's also low-fat and stuffed with essential nutrients, such as manganese, phosphorus and zinc.
 Plus, experts say consuming oats can reduce the risk of heart disease.

 Oats are a hardy grain.
-They tolerate rain well while growing (better than most grains, anyway), and can be planted in fall or springtime.
+They tolerate rain well (better than most grains), and can be planted in fall or springtime.
 Plus, oatmeal is a staple of food culture the world over.